civican/legisinfo/42-1/bills/C-81/bill_text.md

 ### Section 5.1

+  **(1)** The area of communication referred to in paragraph 5(c.1)

+    includes the use of American Sign Language, Quebec Sign Language and Indigenous sign languages; and

-The area of communication referred to in paragraph 5(c.1) does not include broadcasting as defined in subsection 2(1) of the `Broadcasting Act` or telecommunications as defined in subsection 2(1) of the `Telecommunications Act`.
+    does not include broadcasting as defined in subsection 2(1) of the `Broadcasting Act` or telecommunications as defined in subsection 2(1) of the `Telecommunications Act`.

+  **(2)** American Sign Language, Quebec Sign Language and Indigenous sign languages are recognized as the primary languages for communication by deaf persons in Canada.

+### Section 5.2

+Nothing in this Act, including its purpose of the realization of a Canada without barriers, should be construed as requiring or authorizing any delay in the removal of barriers or the implementation of measures to prevent new barriers as soon as is reasonably possible.

 ## Principles